audaciaconsulting/.github/pull_request_template.md

 ### Version changed and CHANGELOG updated
-- ✔ New version set in the project file(s) and version documented in the CHANGELOG
+- ✔ New version set in the project file(s) `.csproj` or `Directory.Build.props` and version documented in the CHANGELOG
 - ❌ New version is required but not set, or set but not documented in the CHANGELOG
 - ❎ No version change required